noseka1/openshift-auto-upi/README.md

 ```
 # Adding Cluster Nodes

-Add the new hosts to the list of cluster hosts.
-At the same time, remove (comment out) the bootstrap host from the list to prevent the Ansible scripts from powering the bootstrap node back on:
+Add the new hosts to the list of cluster hosts:

 ```
 $ vi inventory/group_vars/all/openshift_cluster_hosts.yml